cuttlebelle/cuttlebelle/README.md

     "content": "content/",        # Where does your content live?
     "src": "src/",                # Where do your react layouts live?
     "site": "site/",              # Where do you want to generate your static site to?
-    "index": "index.yml",         # What is the name of the file we look for to generate pages?
+    "index": "index",             # What is the name of the file we look for to generate pages?
     "homepage": "index"           # What should the index folder be named?
   },
   "layouts": {                    # Your layout settings
-    "page": "layout/page",        # What is the default layout for pages?
+    "page": "page",               # What is the default layout for pages?
-    "partial": "layout/partial"   # What is the default layout for partials?
+    "partial": "partial"          # What is the default layout for partials?
   },
   "site": {                       # General settings
     "root": "/",                  # What should cuttlebelle append to links?
     "doctype": "<!DOCTYPE html>", # What doctype string do you want to add?
     "redirectReact": true         # You can disable redirecting `import` calls to the locally installed
                                   # react instance of cuttlebelle rather than your local folder.
+    "markdownRenderer": "",       # A path to a file that exposes a Marked.Renderer() object.
+                                  # Learn more about it here: https://github.com/chjj/marked#renderer
   }
 },
 ```